 - Thumbnail > From the thumbnails that are auto-generated, choose the thumbnail that best represents your video or upload a custom thumbnail.
 (Note: We cover this later in this guide.).

 - Playlist > Add the video to the desired playlist.

 Basic Info Example

 For this example, we will look at our Replace Contact Form 7 with Elementor Pro for Single Listings video.

 MyListing Theme Tutorial – Replace Contact Form 7 with Elementor Pro for Single Listings.

 In this #MyListing theme tutorial, we show you how to replace the theme’s bundled contact form solution (Contact Form 7) with Elementor Pro.

-Aside from just having better, easier-to-use forms with Elementor Pro, MyListing website owners will see better overall site performance, as forms will no longer on every page of the website, as they did with Contact Form 7.
+Aside from just having better, easier-to-use forms with Elementor Pro, MyListing website owners will see better overall site performance, as forms will no longer be on every page of the website, as they did with Contact Form 7.